It's never too late to improve your recruiting process. Follow these 8 tips and best practices to improve your recruitment and hiring decisions.

 5. Assess All Skills

 Before making a hiring decision, it's essential to assess all their skills.
 This includes soft skills, hard skills, as well as attributes like personality and learning style preferences that impact individual and team culture and productivity.
 To do this, use tools like psychometric assessments to measure cognitive, behavioral, and interpersonal skills.
-You can use separate assessments to measure each area or you can use a tool like Pearson TalentLens Role Assessments which combines various tests into a single candidate assessment specific to the role/position.
+You can use separate assessments to measure each area.

 6. Make Objective Hiring Decisions